sinnerschrader/website/readme.md

 ## Contribute

 Feel free to dive in!
-[Open an issue](https://github.com/sinnerschrader/sinnerschrader-website/issues/new) or submit a [Pull Request](https://github.com/sinnerschrader/sinnerschrader-website/pull/new/master). :heart:
+[Open an issue](https://github.com/sinnerschrader/website/issues/new) or submit a [Pull Request](https://github.com/sinnerschrader/website/pull/new/master). :heart:

-`sinnerschrader-website` follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.
+`website` follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.

 You do not need to be a techie to help out – there is the superawesome Github Interface to edit files!
 Learn about this at the [Github Help](https://help.github.com/articles/editing-files-in-your-repository/).

 ## Browser matrix

 We do our best to make sinnerschrader.com work on all browsers.
-When you see something fishy with a OS / browser combination below, [let us know](https://github.com/sinnerschrader/sinnerschrader-website/issues/new).
+When you see something fishy with a OS / browser combination below, [let us know](https://github.com/sinnerschrader/website/issues/new).

 * Chrome `last 2 version`
 * Chrome Mobile `last 2 versions`